shawnscoding/integrate-zoom-with-react/README.md

 ## Motivation

-I created this project to help those having difficult time to integrate Zoom sdk in reatjs like I did.
+I created this project to help those having a hard time to integrate Zoom sdk in reatjs like I did.

-## warning
+## Warning

 1. Please do not change any version of the dependencies in package.json as it might break the app.
-2. I have added comments to config object to prevent confusion.
+2. I have added comments to zoomConfig object to prevent confusion.
 I hope this is helpful.

 ```js
 const zoomConfig = {